-Like many people who identify as LGBTQ, I knew I was gay long before I ever came out to anyone.
-Growing up, particularly in high school, I was so worried people would find out (were the comments I got from high school jocks because they actually knew or because that was their lazy bullying tactic for anyone who was smart, skinny, and completely uncoordinated?).
-I tried to convince myself I wasn’t really gay, and lived life and based decisions on what I wanted to project to the world, rather than who I really was.
+Like many people who identify as LGBTQ+, I knew I was gay long before I ever came out to anyone.
+Growing up, particularly in high school, I was so worried people would find out.
+(Were the comments I got from high school jocks because they actually knew I was gay or because that was their lazy bullying tactic—harass anyone who was smart, skinny, and completely uncoordinated?)
+I tried to convince myself I wasn’t really gay, and I lived life and based decisions on what I wanted to project into the world rather than who I really was.
 I used humor to deflect and ingratiate myself.
-I chose a Catholic college with big sports and known for parties even though I had zero interest in tracking stats and players closely (I still need someone to explain to me how fantasy leagues work).
-Even though I’d attended a grand total of 1.5 parties in high school (the homecoming one was broken up by the police in 20 minutes) and consumed less than one beer total by graduation, I thought I should want that way of life – that’s what I was supposed to do.
+I chose a Catholic college that was known for its parties and sports even though I had zero interest in tracking stats and players closely (I still need someone to explain to me how fantasy leagues work) and I’d attended a grand total of 1.5 parties in high school (the homecoming one was broken up by the police in 20 minutes).
+In high school, I consumed less than one beer total by graduation, but I still thought I was supposed to walk that way of life.

-I went to games, enjoyed them more than I thought.
-I had two girlfriends during my time in college and just after – and enjoyed that at about the level you’d expect.
+I had two girlfriends during my time in college and after graduation—and enjoyed that at about the level you’d expect.
 Drinking though, I came to enjoy A LOT.
 My claim to fame was being the guy who could chug an entire can of Busch beer without gagging the fastest (don’t overread into that last sentence, Freudians).
 Drinking was a way to let the walls down—not a lot but just enough—to relax, to have fun, to find acceptance.
 My drinking was heavy, but not out of line with my peers.
-I thought all of that would be enough – and the big secret I was hiding I could keep hidden for the rest of my life and be content.
+I thought all of that would be enough, and I could be content hiding this big secret for the rest of my life.

 But those walls can’t stand the test of time, as much as you may want them to.
-Cracks started to appear when I met the man who would be my first boyfriend, which pressured me into coming out.
-But that relationship ended and I was left with a sense of “why did I take that risk?”
+Cracks started to appear when I met the man who would be my first boyfriend; that relationship pressured me into coming out.
+But when that relationship ended I was left with a sense of “Why did I take that risk?”
 I did start to be more open about my sexuality—I eventually started coming out to my coworkers, but I took pride when people showed surprise that I wasn’t straight.
-It was a twisted, “Hell yeah!” moment in my head when people would say, “You don’t come across as gay.”
+It was a twisted “Hell yeah!” moment in my head when people would say, “You don’t come across as gay!”

 Interspersed in all of this was alcohol.
-And as the cracks started to widen – more people knew I was gay, I met my now-partner and my love for him and desire for him to be part of my life superseded wanting to project some distorted image of masculinity – the pressures of my career brought on new, heightened levels of stress.
+And as the cracks started to widen, more people knew I was part of the queer community; I met my now-partner and my love for him and desire for him to be part of my life superseded wanting to project some distorted image of masculinity.
+The pressures of my career brought on new, heightened levels of stress.
 Alcohol was the way I coped.
 We’d all talk in the office about “opening that bottle of wine” when we got home to have a drink.
 Pretty sure I was the only one who meant it every time I said it and “a drink” meant “a bottle.”
 Then a “drink” meant a shot of whiskey.
 Then half a bottle of whiskey.
-This went on for a long time – I had years of practice hiding my homosexuality, so hiding how much I was actually drinking on a daily basis was almost second nature.
+This went on for a long time.
+I had years of practice hiding my homosexuality, so hiding how much I was actually drinking on a daily basis was almost second nature.

-I made progress by finally accepting that I needed to go to Residential to “wrap my head around my disease” as I put it to someone.
-I did make progress, but authenticity was a struggle; it was 18 days before I finally said to the group at a fire ceremony hike that I was gay.
-Looking back, it seems strange to think being surrounded by other people – all of whom had some of the same struggles as me, some of whom had the exact same struggles as me – that I was fearful.
+I made progress by finally accepting that I needed to go to Residential to “wrap my head around my disease,” as I put it to someone.
+I did make progress, but authenticity was a struggle; eighteen days passed before I finally said to the group at a fire ceremony hike that I was gay.
+Looking back, it seems strange to think that I was fearful while being surrounded by other people who had some of the same struggles as me, some of whom had the exact same struggles as me.
 But I was.
-As much as I learned and began to work on myself because of the support of the Mountainside community—both inpatient and outpatient—there was still a long way to go.
+As much as I began to work on myself because of the support of the Mountainside community—both inpatient and outpatient—there was still a long way to go.

-Where things really began to change was June of 2019, when I had my (hopefully) last relapse, which was short in duration but scary in how quickly it spiraled and how fast the trip to the bottom was.
-A weekend alone where I decided just to try drinking “one more time” quickly devolved into a really dark experience.
+Things really began to change in June of 2019 when I had my (hopefully) last relapse, which was short in duration but scary in how quickly it spiraled and how fast the trip to the bottom was.
+A weekend alone in which I decided to try drinking “just one more time” quickly devolved into a really dark experience.
 I was so close to losing everything—my family, my partner, my career.
 I had to return to Detox and the full Residential program after only being out for just over six months.
-Sitting in Detox, the chemicals in my body, the deep, deep fear and shame I felt—I didn’t have active thoughts of ending my life but I definitely wondered if the world would be better without me in it.
+Sitting in Detox with the chemicals in my body, the deep, deep fear and shame I felt—I didn’t have active thoughts of ending my life but I definitely wondered if the world would be better without me in it.
 I thought I’d hit bottom before, but nothing previously compared to the despair I felt at that moment.

-There was one phrase that got lodged in my head through all of this – Mike, my recovery coach in Chappaqua, who convinced me to go back – said to me, “You’ve got to purge all of it.”
+There was one phrase that got lodged in my head through all of this.
+Mike, my recovery coach in Chappaqua, who convinced me to go back, said to me, “You’ve got to purge all of it.”
 I can’t remember exactly how he phrased the rest of it, but the meaning was clear—if I truly wanted to heal, to live life in recovery, I needed to face all these different parts of my persona.
 I needed to confront the mistakes and negative feelings.
 I needed to vocalize my fears and be willing to sit with them.
 I needed to be honest about what I wanted my life to be, not what I thought it should look like based on other people’s projections.
 I needed to accept who I am, to celebrate the good, to be honest about the bad.
 To believe that I deserve to live a healthy, authentic life.
 I needed to surrender.
 Truly, completely surrender.
 To be honest about what I wanted.
 And what I wanted was to live a sober life.
-As an out gay man.
+As an openly gay man in recovery.
 I didn’t want to hide anymore.
-I was so tired spending all that energy worrying about what I thought people thought about me.
+I was so tired of spending all that energy worrying about what I thought people thought of me.

-June 5th I celebrated one year of continued sobriety.
+On June 5th, 2020, I celebrated one year of continued sobriety.
 I won’t say every day is easy—there are some days that I feel the only thing I did right was not drink.
 But I recognize each day I wake up sober is a tremendous achievement.
-I’m able to be open about living as a gay man.
-My friend recently asked if I’d be willing to speak about my experiences in college living in the closet to help his daughter, who is transsexual, in making a decision about how important having a queer community may be for her.
+I’m able to be open about living as a gay man in recovery.
+My friend recently asked if I’d be willing to speak about my experiences in college living in the closet to help his daughter, who is transgender, in making a decision about how important having a queer community may be for her.
 I couldn’t have done that even a year ago because I struggled for so long with vulnerability.
 I look back on how much time I spent trying to keep all these parts of who I am hidden from the world, and even I can’t believe I worked so hard to maintain that façade for so long.
 It’s a world I don’t ever want to return to.

 I was talking to two friends of mine recently (both straight women) and I made an off-the-cuff gay reference, which I can’t recall.
 What I can recall was how one of my friends responded.
 She said, “I can’t pinpoint when it was exactly that you went from not wanting anybody to know you were gay to being so open about it.”
 That was a “Hell yeah!” moment for me.